Skip to contents

 )

-We start by running the extend_solutions function, which will calculate p-values representing the strength of the association between cluster membership (treated as a categorical variable) and any feature present in a provided data list and/or target_list.
+We start by running the extend_solutions function, which will calculate p-values representing the strength of the association between cluster membership (treated as a categorical feature) and any feature present in a provided data list and/or target_list.

 extend_solutions also adds summary p-value measures (min, mean, and max) of any features present in the target list.